ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 For the full SUIT Manifest example binary, see {{suit-integrated}}.

-### Example 3: Supplying Personalization Data for the Trusted Component Binary
+### Scenario 3: Supplying Personalization Data for the Trusted Component Binary

-In this example, Personalization Data is associated with the Trusted Component Binary "tc-uuid.suit" from Example 1.
+In this scenario, Personalization Data is associated with the Trusted Component Binary "tc-uuid.suit" from Scenario 1.

 The Trusted Component Developer places Personalization Data in a file named "config.json" and hosts it on an HTTPS server.
 The Trusted Component Developer then creates a SUIT manifest with the URI, specifying which Trusted Component Binary it correlates to in the parameter 'dependency-resolution', and signs the SUIT manifest.

-The TAM delivers the SUIT manifest of the Personalization Data which depends on the Trusted Component Binary from Example 1.
+The TAM delivers the SUIT manifest of the Personalization Data which depends on the Trusted Component Binary from Scenario 1.

 ~~~~
     +------------+           +-------------+